VoxeLibre/VoxeLibre/mods/ITEMS/vl_projectile/api.md

                  behaviors: `vl_projectiles.collides_with_solids`, `vl_projectiles.collides_with_entities`
                             and `vl_projectiles.raycast_collides_with_entities`
   * `maximum_time`: number of seconds until projectiles are removed.
+  * `pitch_offset`: a fixed offset to add to the projectile's rotational pitch.
+  * `yaw_offset`: a fixed offset to add to the projectile's rotational pitch.
   * `sounds`: sounds for this projectile.
 All fields take a table with three parameters corresponding to the three parameters for `core.play_sound()`.
 Supported sounds are:
     * `on_collision`: played when no other more specific sound is defined.
 May be a function of type